 - HABITS: I make my bed, go clean something (e.g. empty the dishwasher, swiffer the floor).
 This is going to sound sort of weird, but I like to dry brush my body while I visualize my immune system being strong.
 Dry brushing is helpful for distributing your lymph, exfoliating your skin and improving circulation.

 - NUTRITION: I make breakfast next which these days is a smoothie bowl with bone broth protein powder and frozen berries with a spoonful of almond butter, grain free granola, or homemade coconut yogurt for healthy fat.
 I like to read the Wall Street Journal while eating breakfast along with a cup of matcha from Breakaway Matcha.
-I make it with this frother, and I don’t use milk or sugar because it’s so good on its own.
+I don’t use milk or sugar because it’s so good on its own.
 I’m crazy about their organic cold brew matcha and their hyperpremium matcha (Blend 98 is superb).
 Use the code DRMOLLY for 10% off!
 I log my meals in my Metpro app so my coaches know I’m being compliant.
 I try to drink a half gallon of water a day, which makes a big difference in my mental function and the quality of my skin.
-I use a Berkee water filter and fill up a gallon jug half way every morning.
 After breakfast and matcha I take my supplements.
 I’m feeling like coffee, I wait till 9:30 a.m. just when my morning cortisol is waning.
 At the end of the day I track if I stopped eating before 7pm.
 I do this so I can optimize my fasting glucose in the morning.

 - SUPPLEMENTS: I include in my routine a checklist for all the supplements I am taking throughout the day and evening so I can keep track of how many I am taking and why I am taking them.
-I keep my supplements in this case for easy access.
 I use a dry erase marker to mark on the inside of the lid what is in each section.
 This saves me a bunch of time opening and closing bottles.

 - FINANCE: After reading the Wall Street Journal I’m usually pretty motivated to check my finances.
 So I look at my cryptocurrency holdings, and I check on my other investments if I have time.
 At the end of the day, I track if I have made any impulse buys.
 I have an amazon.com addiction so it helps me be more mindful of my spending.